 Since September 2016, we have entered into several arrangements with financial institutions that provides funding directly to borrowers for transactions that we facilitate.
-As of December 31, 2017, guarantee liabilities related to such arrangement were RMB47.0 million (US\$7.2 million).
-As of December 31, 2017, the maximum potential undiscounted future payment we would be required to make was RMB2,035.9 million (US\$312.9 million).
+Since April 2018, we have also entered into vehicle sales with guarantee arrangements with financial institutions that provides funding directly to car buyers.
+As of December 31, 2018, guarantee liabilities related to such arrangement were RMB302.6 million (US\$44.0 million).
+As of December 31, 2018, the maximum potential undiscounted future payment we would be required to make was RMB10,703.0 million (US\$1,557.0 million).
+See "Item 5.
+Operating and Financial Review and Prospects [] A. Operating Results."